 Bankers Life is a reliable life insurance company that serves over a million policyholders.
 In 2012 alone, Bankers Life and Casualty fulfilled over $1.3 billion in policy payments.

 It’s not that easy to find someone who will complain about the quality of product or service that Bankers Life and Casualty has to offer.
 It’s a great company that seems to have a lot of satisfied policyholders.

 There are a few really notable rating agencies that rate the quality and reliability of financial institutions such as life insurance companies.
 These ratings help potential investors and policyholders to know the financial strength and outlook of a life insurance company.
 After all, when you purchase a life insurance policy, you are making a financial investment—don’t you want it to be a sound one?

-In 2014, A.M.
-Best Company (one of the most prestigious and trustworthy rating agencies around) gave Bankers Life Insurance a rating of a B+.
-This is a good rating and should make life insurance seekers feel confident in Bankers Life as a financial institution.
-This kind of rating means the outlook for the future appears stable and the risk associated with Bankers Life is nominal.
+In December 2016, A.M.
+Best Company (one of the most prestigious and trustworthy rating agencies around) gave Bankers Life Insurance a rating of a B. This is a OK rating and should make life insurance seekers feel a bit uneasy in Bankers Life as a financial institution.
+This kind of rating means the outlook for the future is somewhat stable but you might want to take a wait and see approach.